 You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.

 🔪 How to Make Old Fashioned Southern Style Green Beans

 Make the Ham Hock Broth

-The most important thing about making Old Fashioned Southern Green Beans is to find a really good ham hock.
-You want a nice meaty one.
+The most important thing about making this recipe is to have really good ham hocks.
+You want nice meaty ones.
 Some of the ones I see in the store these days are all skin and bones.
-Leave those in the case and look for a big, plump one.
+Leave those in the case and look for big, plump ones.

-Now put your lovely, smoky ham hock in a large, deep pot with just enough water to cover it.
-Bring it to a boil, then lower the heat to a simmer.
+Put your lovely, smoky ham hocks in a large, deep pot with just enough water to cover.
+Bring the pot to a boil, then lower the heat to a simmer.
 Cover and cook for 30 minutes to 1 hour.

 What you’re making is a smoky, pork flavored broth.
-That’s what you’ll use to cook your beans in and all that lovely flavor will go right into the beans themselves.
+That’s what you’ll use to cook your veggies in and all that lovely flavor will go right into them.
 Delicious!

-While the ham hock simmers, prepare the green beans.
-I remove the “tips and tails” and just snap them into pieces.
+While the ham hocks simmer, prepare the green beans.
+I remove the “tips and tails” and just cut them into pieces.
 You can leave them whole if you prefer.
 If you have string beans, be sure to remove the strings as well.

 Cook the Beans in the Broth